Lifshitz tails on the Bethe lattice: a combinatorial approach: From the moments of a random variable to its cumulative distribution function

-In Sec.\ref{sec_density_to_moments} we saw how the asymptotic behavior of a probability density close to the edge of its support translates into the behavior of its large order moments.
-This appendix is devoted to the reverse direction of this connection, namely on what can be learnt on the density from the asymptotic knowledge of its moments.
+In Sec.~\ref{sec_density_to_moments} we have seen how the asymptotic behavior of a probability density close to the edge of its support translates into the behavior of its large order moments.
+This appendix is devoted to the reverse direction of this connection, namely to what can be learnt on a probability measure from the asymptotic knowledge of its moments.
+In particular we provide the proofs of Eqs.~(\ref{eq_statement_integrated_density_od},\ref{eq_statement_integrated_density_d}).

-Let us start with the determination of the support of the density.
-Consider a non-negative random variable $X$, with a density $\eta$ supported on $[0,E_+]$, where $E_+$ is a priori unknown.
-If the moments $u_n = \E[X^n]$ are such that $\underset{n \to \infty}{\lim} (\ln u_n)/n $ exists, then $E_+$ is equal to the exponential of this limit.
-A proof of this statement can be found for instance in~\cite{mckay}, for completeness we present a similar argument here.
-One has the following inequality, for $0 < a < 1$: